Check against delivery

 They are getting ahead of the market and creating their own, new opportunities.

 They weren't the only ones, in fact Australia actually invented those solar cells, but the difference between us is while we invented, they invested.
-They bet big, when it was a 0B$ market, now they own it.
+They bet big, now they own it.

 When I came to CSIRO, the national science agency was a bit like Australian innovation.

 In the past five years we've turned that around – we've delivered four years of growth.
-We've delivered over 500m of external revenue through partnerships with industry, government and universities.
+We've delivered over $500 million of external revenue through partnerships with industry, government and universities.

 How did we do that?

-30 years ago, when I started working in Silicon Valley, I learned that market is paramount for success– no matter how brilliant the invention, without a clear market vision it won't create value.
+Thirty years ago, when I started working in Silicon Valley, I learned that market is paramount for success – no matter how brilliant the invention, without a clear market vision it won't create value.
 Science and tech can create new markets, where you are the only winner - just as China did.

-So back in 2015 we invested in using science to predict the market through an earlier version of our Australian National Outlook, and industry roadmaps, to identify the opportunities Australia should seize to lead and transform our core industries.
+So back in 2015, CSIRO invested in using science to predict the market through an earlier version of our Australian National Outlook, and industry roadmaps, to identify the opportunities Australia should seize to lead and transform our core industries.

 We simplified CSIRO's purpose to solve the greatest challenges through innovative science and technology.